pramsey/crunchyblog/overture1/overture.md

 </details>

-And of those many combinations, there are a lot of segments we **do not want**--paths, pedestrian, bridleways, and more!
+And of those many combinations, there are many segments we should **exclude**--paths, pedestrian, bridleways, and more!

 ![](segments1.jpg)

-Restricting to a few classes--motorway, primary, residential, secondary, tertiary, trunk, unclassified--results in a network that has only vehicle segments.
+By restricting to a few classes--motorway, primary, residential, secondary, tertiary, trunk, unclassified--results in a network that has only vehicle segments.

 ![](segments2.jpg)